deibit/simplesqlmapcsrfproxy/README.md

 It raises a simple http server you pass to `sqlmap`.

-It make a request to the real url you are testing and process the content scraping for the elusive csrf token.
+It makes a request to the real url you are testing and process the content scraping for the elusive csrf token.

 When the token is found, it serves a mock html form with the token ready to `sqlmap` to consume.